dbankier/impressiv.js/README.md

 HOW TO USE IT
 ---------------
 ### Presentations
-Add your impress.js presentation in the /views directory in the as jade files.
+Add your impress.js presentation in the /views/presentations directory as jade files.
 You should only include the body.
 Have a look at sample.jade for an example.

 ### Routes
 The are three different routes depending on the viewing mode.